keanemind/keane.github.io/content/blog/im-back.md

 Well.
 It really has been a long time since I last posted on my blog.
 It's been so long that my [About Me](/about) page is out of date!
 Let me explain what happened.

 I stopped posting because finals were approaching and I dropped everything to focus on school.
 After I graduated, I forgot all about the blog.
-I was already feverishly working on my latest project: a Discord bot for my Discord server!
+I was already feverishly working on my latest project: a [Discord](https://discordapp.com/) bot for my Discord server!

 You see, I run a Discord server called Pirate Ship for my friends and their friends to use when we're gaming.
-When summer started, I set up a bot called [Red Bot](https://github.com/Twentysix26/Red-DiscordBot) on a Digital Ocean droplet.
+When summer started, I set up a bot called [Red](https://github.com/Twentysix26/Red-DiscordBot) on a [Digital Ocean](https://www.digitalocean.com/) droplet.
 On my server, the bot is named Parrot.
 What I've been doing all summer is coding [a module for him](https://github.com/keanemind/Keane-Cogs).

 I've created a command that allows people to "!feed" him at the expense of credits, a virtual currency tracked by the bot.
 Feeding Parrot gives users a chance to be chosen by Parrot as his perch.
 Whoever Parrot perches on gets special commands and abilities for the games that you can play through Parrot bot.